HL7/fhir-project-mhealth/ig-data/input/pagecontent/22_numeric_observations.md

 <span id='precision-and-units-are-appropriate'/>
 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-dashboard'/> Scenario: Precision And Units Are Appropriate

-The precision and units of a measurement **SHALL** be appropriate to the measurement.[**SHOULD** we just add this for each observation with more detail specificto the measurement?
-For example, say that heart rate **SHOULD** be measuredin beats per minute, precision is to the whole number of beats? -- KWB]
+ The precision and units of a measurement shall be appropriate to the measurement.
+ [Should we just add this for each observation with more detail specific to the measurement?
+For example, say that heart rate should be measured in beats per minute, precision is to the whole number of beats? -- KWB]

 GIVEN
 : A <i>&lt;System&gt;</i> (either a Device or an App)